Craig Stutzmann: Washington State

 After Todd Graham was hired as Rolovich's successor at Hawaii, Stutzmann was officially added to Rolovich's staff at Washington State.
 He was named the co-offensive coordinator and quarterbacks coach, sharing coordinator duties with Brian Smith.
 Washington State fired Stutzmann, along with Rolovich and three other assistants, for failing to comply with Washington's COVID-19 vaccination mandate.

 Utah Tech

 In January 2022, Stutzmann was announced as the new offensive coordinator and quarterbacks coach at Utah Tech, formerly known as Dixie State.

 Green Bay Packers

 On May 11, 2022, Stutzmann was announced as a member of the Green Bay Packers Bill Walsh Diversity Coaching Fellowship program.

+San Jose State

+Stutzmann joined San Jose State in 2024 as their offensive coordinator.

+Football strategy

+After playing under the run and shoot for Jones and working alongside Rolovich as a coach, Stutzmann designed a spread offense variant called the "Spread-N-Shred" that he first implemented at Emory & Henry; the name was coined by Bristol Herald Courier writer Allen Gregory.
+The system is described as a "wide-open offense" that places offensive players across the field to misalign defenses.

 Personal life and education

 Born in Hilo, Hawaii and raised in Honolulu, Stutzmann attended Saint Louis School before attending the University of Hawaii.
 He earned his bachelor's degree in political science from Hawaii in 2002, and his master's in education from Hawaii in 2010.

 Stutzmann and his wife, Briana, have one son.
-His younger brother Billy Ray, also a wide receiver at Hawaii under Rolovich, was an offensive assistant at the US Naval Academy before being terminated in September 2021, also for refusing to take a COVID vaccine.
+His younger brother Billy Ray, also a wide receiver at Hawaii under Rolovich, was an offensive assistant at the United States Naval Academy before being terminated in September 2021, also for refusing to take a COVID vaccine.
+Billy Ray later worked under Craig at Utah Tech and San Jose State as a wide receivers coach and senior offensive analyst, respectively.